Confirm your voting details or risk a £1,000 fine

 What if I don't have a form?

-Confusingly, although the Household Enquiry Form is sent to everyone in the UK, it's sent at different times in different parts of the country.
+Confusingly, although the Household Enquiry Form is sent to everyone in England, Scotland and Wales, it's sent at different times by different councils.

 You may also be sent a second form and then a reminder, and in some cases canvassers are sent to visit any households that haven't replied.

 If it's getting close to the end of November, contact your council to explain you haven't had a form.

 If you've binned the form by accident, or you're worried it's gone astray, you simply need to contact your council (find out how to here) and tell 'em.

 The form warns you can be fined up to £1,000 for failing to respond.
-It's an offence under the Representation of the People Regulations (England and Wales) 2001 not to provide the information asked for, and in a small number of cases people have actually been fined.
+It's an offence under the Representation of the People Regulations (England and Wales) 2001 not to provide the info asked for, and in a small number of cases people have actually been fined.
 You could also ultimately be booted off the electoral register if you don't respond.

 But removal from the register and fines would be a last resort for the authorities, and they would only happen after you've been sent a Household Enquiry Form, and usually a second form and a reminder.

 Your home may also be visited by canvassers (they usually visit anyone who hasn't replied) and the Electoral Registration Officer would have to formally review if you have a right to remain registered (for example by checking council tax records) before taking action.

 If you don't reply by the deadline, contact your council.